Skip to content

 export class EnvVarParameter extends AbstractParameter<string> {

-static TYPE = 'env_var';
+static readonly TYPE = 'env_var';

 getValue(_context: ExecutionContext): string | null {